Disease from too much AND too little cholesterol

 I had previously read many articles and blogs on the value of drinking apple cider vinegar (ACV).
 The most comprehensive list of health benefits from vinegar I’ve found were detailed by Chen, et.al. in 2016.
 The thought came to mind that maybe one more wonderful health benefit of ACV is that it can dissolve cholesterol from the lining of an artery, and in doing so, be a natural form of angioplasty.
 This idea gave me the impetus to do an experiment at home.

-In preparation, I separated the yolks from 6 chicken eggs, mixed them, and placed 3 tablespoons of yolk into 4 separate pint size Mason jars.
+In preparation for my experiment to better the relationship between apple cider vinegar and lower cholesterol, I separated the yolks from 6 chicken eggs, mixed them, and placed 3 tablespoons of yolk into 4 separate pint size Mason jars.
 I placed each jar on its side and periodically turned them so the sides would coat with egg yolk and harden, simulating fatty streaks and cholesterol plaques

 Each jar was filled with 0.9 Normal saline, the salinity of human blood, and a specific volume of ACV as follows: